Azure/wordpress-linux-appservice/WordPress/wordpress_auto_updates.md

 To edit wp-config.php file, follow these steps:

-1. Navigate to webssh of your app service through this link \<app service name\>.scm.azurewebsites.net/webssh/host
+1. Navigate to webssh of your app service through this link https://\<app service name\>.scm.azurewebsites.net/webssh/host

 2. Edit wp-config.php file with vi/vim editors using the following command
 ```